 Table 1.
 Event parameters for regional earthquakes shown in Figure 2.
-Date Time: ‘mo/yr HrMin’; Depth: (km); M: Magnitude Type (ML: local magnitude; Mw: Moment Magnitude; Md: Duration Magnitude; Dominant Style of Motion: LL: Left-lateral strike slip; RL: Right-lateral strike slip; Event: Geographic Reference
+Date Time: ‘mo/yr HrMin’; Depth: (km); M: Magnitude Type (ML: local magnitude; Mw: Moment Magnitude; Md: Duration Magnitude; Dominant Style of Motion: LL: Left-lateral strike-slip; RL: Right-lateral strike-slip; Event: Geographic Reference

-VanWormer and Ryall (1980) first reported that seismicity and moderate sized events tend to cluster at the ends of mapped faults, along the eastern Sierra.
-Within the North Tahoe transition zone, the 1948 M ~6.0 Verdi (not shown) and 1966 Truckee ML 5.9 occurred at the northeast and southwest terminus of the sinistral Dog Valley fault, respectively (Bell et al., 1976; Ryall et al., 1968).
-Southeast of the lake, persistent microseismicity and moderate earthquakes have occurred in the left-step between the Genoa and Antelope Valley range bounding normal faults (Figure 2).
-These include the left-lateral strike slip 1979 ML 5.0 Diamond Valley (Somerville et al., 1980) and 1994 Mw 5.9 Double Springs Flat earthquakes (Ichinose et al., 1998).
+VanWormer and Ryall (1980) first reported that seismicity and moderate-sized events along the eastern Sierra tend to cluster at the ends of mapped faults.
+Within the North Tahoe transition zone, the 1948 M ~6.0 Verdi (not shown) and 1966 Truckee ML 5.9 occurred at the northeast and southwest termini of the sinistral Dog Valley fault, respectively (Bell et al., 1976; Ryall et al., 1968).
+Southeast of the lake, persistent microseismicity and moderate earthquakes have occurred in the left-step between the Genoa and Antelope Valley range-bounding, normal faults (Figure 2).
+These include the left-lateral, strike-slip 1979 ML 5.0 Diamond Valley (Somerville et al., 1980) and 1994 Mw 5.9 Double Springs Flat earthquakes (Ichinose et al., 1998).

-Further north of Lake Tahoe there three dextral and two notable sinistral M >= ~5.0 events have reported mechanisms (Figure 2; Table 1).
-These include the 1966 ML 5.9 left-lateral strike slip Truckee, CA earthquake (Greensfelder, 1968), and the more recent 2008 Mw 5.0 Reno, NV and 2013 Mw 5.7 Lake Almanor dextral slip events (Hardebeck, personnel communication).
-Although the 1986 Chalfant sequence did not occur along the Sierran front, it did take place where the White Mountains fault zone transitions from a primarily dextral slip system, to the south, to a down-to-the-west normal fault system to the north (Smith and Priestley, 2001), and as such, we consider the location a structural transition.
-The 1986 ML 6.3 Chalfant, CA mainshock was preceded by an ML 5.9 left-lateral strike slip foreshock, 24 hours prior (Smith and Priestley, 2001) and the 1984 Mb 5.9 Round Valley left-lateral strike slip event occurred in a step-over along the east dipping Round Valley normal fault SE of Long Valley.
-The 1984 Round Valley, the 1986 Chalfant, and 1994 Double Springs Flat sequences all exhibited conjugate strike slip faulting on near intersecting fault planes (Ichinose et al., 1998; Schweickert et al. 2004), a common characteristic of moderate sequences, recorded in the modern era, at the ends or in the transition between major range bounding faults along the Sierra Great Basin boundary region.
-It is therefore not surprising to see this style of faulting and focal mechanism in the small magnitude earthquake data (representative of high-angle intersecting structures) in the North Tahoe-Truckee transition zone.
+Further north of Lake Tahoe, there three dextral and two notable sinistral M >= ~5.0 events have reported mechanisms (Figure 2; Table 1).
+These include the 1966 ML 5.9 left-lateral, strike-slip Truckee, CA earthquake (Greensfelder, 1968), and the more recent 2008 Mw 5.0 Reno, NV and 2013 Mw 5.7 Lake Almanor dextral slip events (Hardebeck, personnel communication).
+Although the 1986 Chalfant sequence did not occur along the Sierran front, it did take place where the White Mountains fault zone transitions from a primarily dextral slip system, to the south, to a down-to-the-west normal fault system to the north (Smith and Priestley, 2001), and as such, we consider the location to be a structural transition.
+The 1986 ML 6.3 Chalfant, CA mainshock was preceded by 24 hours by a ML 5.9 left-lateral, strike-slip foreshock (Smith and Priestley, 2001).
+The 1984 Mb 5.9 Round Valley left-lateral strike-slip event occurred in a step-over along the east dipping Round Valley normal fault SE of Long Valley.
+The 1984 Round Valley, the 1986 Chalfant, and 1994 Double Springs Flat sequences all exhibited conjugate strike-slip faulting on near intersecting fault planes (Ichinose et al., 1998; Schweickert et al. 2004).
+This appears to be a common characteristic of moderate sequences recorded in the modern era.
+They are found to occur at the ends or in the transition between major range bounding faults along the Sierra Great Basin boundary region.
+It is therefore not surprising to see this style of faulting and focal mechanisms in the small magnitude earthquake data (representative of high-angle intersecting structures) in the North Tahoe-Truckee transition zone.

 SUMMARY OF THE GEOLOGY AND VOLCANISM OF THE LAKE TAHOE AREA